Expensify/App/docs/articles/send-money/The-Free-Plan.md

 ## Do I need a business bank account to use the Free Plan?

 You will need a US business checking account if you want to enable the Expensify Card and set up direct ACH reimbursement.
 You will need to take a few steps to verify your business bank account and connect it to Expensify.
-You will need to set aside some time and have your ID ready.
+You will also need to set aside some time and have your ID ready.
 If you're not in the US, you can still use the Free Plan, but the Expensify Card and direct reimbursement will not be available.

 ## Can my workspace have more than one Admin?